Things to Do in New York in December

 2. Photos With Santa

-Score an Instagram-worthy pic with the world’s most famous elf and your NYC holiday trip will be complete.
+Score an Instagram-worthy pic with the world’s most famous elf, and your NYC holiday trip will be complete.
 You can usually find Father Christmas at Macy’s Herald Square, where there’s even a breakfast event on tap that includes an Italian feast, bellinis for the adults and table visits from Santa.
 Rockefeller Center has a similar Santa breakfast, or you can book tea with Santa at the Plaza or a Santa-themed lunch cruise that swoops by the Statue of Liberty and the Brooklyn Bridge while you chat with Mr. Claus.

 3. Lift Voices for Make Music NY